mehonja/NFTColorAverageForEthereum/README.md

 ## Overview

 This C# program is designed to retrieve Ethereum-based Non-Fungible Tokens (NFTs) and calculate the average color of the images associated with these NFTs.
 It leverages the Ethereum blockchain and external image processing libraries to accomplish this task.
+The library is using [Image Sharp](https://github.com/SixLabors/ImageSharp) for image analysis and [Nethereum](https://github.com/Nethereum/Nethereum) for Blockchain interaction via [Infura](https://www.infura.io).

+IMPORTANT: An Infura API key is required.
+Infuras free API tier allows for 100,000 free requests a day.

 ## Features